-Some goals may need to be addressed more urgently than others.
-It's also important to recognise that some goals will need to be addressed with a long-term strategy because you won't be able to meet them immediately.
-This could be because of resources, finances or time.
+Some goals may need be more urgent than others.
+It's also important to recognise that some goals will need to be addressed with a long-term strategy as you won't be able to meet them immediately, because of resources, finances or time.

 Identify strategies for achieving your goals

 Review your goals and list the factors you think are creating your current circumstances.
 Think about what strategy you could use to improve the situation.